gwpy/gwpy/docs/timeseries/io.rst

 See :func:`numpy.savetxt` for keyword argument options.

-.. _pdpy-timeseries-io-gwf:
+.. _pydischarge-timeseries-io-gwf:

 ===
 GWF
 ===

-**Additional dependencies:**  :ref:`pdpy-external-framecpp` or :ref:`pdpy-external-framel` or :ref:`pdpy-external-lalframe`
+**Additional dependencies:**  :ref:`pydischarge-external-framecpp` or :ref:`pydischarge-external-framel` or :ref:`pydischarge-external-lalframe`

 The raw observatory data are archived in ``.gwf`` files, a custom binary format that efficiently stores the time streams and all necessary metadata, for more details about this particular data format, take a look at the specification document |GWFSpec|_.

 GWF library availability
 ------------------------

-PDpy can use any of the three named GWF input/output libraries, and will try to find them in the order they are listed
+pyDischarge can use any of the three named GWF input/output libraries, and will try to find them in the order they are listed
 (FrameCPP first, then FrameL, then LALFrame).
 If you need to read/write GWF files, any of them will work, but re recommend